javadroider/interview-prep/interview/README.md

 --------------
 1. Design a stack which returns minimum element in constant time
 2. Check if given expression is balanced expression or not
+3. Stock Buy Sell to Maximize Profit

 ### To be done
 - [Design a stack which returns minimum element without using auxiliary stack](https://www.techiedelight.com/design-a-stack-which-returns-minimum-element-without-using-auxiliary-stack/)

 Queue Problems
 --------------
+1. Implement stack using queues
+2. Implement Queue using stacks
+3. Given an array and integer k, write an algorithm to find the maximum element in each subarray of size k

 Matrix Problems
 --------------
+1. Print matrix diagonally